Bug Bounty Program

 - Identify which vault is real vs decoy (defeating plausible deniability)

-- Bypass duress PIN to force access to real vault
+- Bypass duress PIN to force access to real vault data

 LifeSafe Emergency Wipe